The Gift of Self-Care

 • Discover and develop hobbies, interests and passions.

-• Improve work satisfaction, and work more effectively with co-workers and supervisors.
+• Improve work satisfaction, and work more effectively with co-workers, employees and supervisors.

 • Find or create work that is more emotionally and financially rewarding.